Paul Carter Therapy

 About me

-I am a qualified psychotherapist trained in adult psychotherapy and counselling.
+I am a fully qualified UKCP accredited and BACP registered psychotherapist trained in adult psychotherapy and counselling.
 I work with adults across all age groups, backgrounds and levels of distress, offering short and long-term therapy at my private practices and also online.

 Besides private practice, I work as an honorary psychotherapist at the South London and Maudsley NHS Foundation Trust (SLaM) - one of the UK's leading providers of mental health services, where I work on one-year contracts with patients suffering from childhood and adult trauma.
 I also conduct short-term psychotherapy in a residential drug and alcohol substance abuse rehabilitation centre.